apache/incubator-taverna-engine/README.md

 from the above plugin site is the preferred way to install this plugin.

 You need:
-* Java JDK 1.7 or newer (Tested with OpenJDK 1.7.0\_03)
+* Java JDK 1.7 or newer (tested with OpenJDK 1.7.0\_03)
-  * Note: Do not use the OpenJDK 1.6 (default in Ubuntu), as this is buggy with GUI and File operations, both used by Taverna workbench.
+  * Note: Do not use the OpenJDK 1.6 (default in Ubuntu), as this is buggy with GUI and File operations, both used by the Taverna Workbench.
 * Maven 2.2 or newer (Tested with [Maven 3.0.4](http://maven.apache.org/download.html))

 To compile, run `mvn clean install`